medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 Plugins often allow developers that will later use them to enter their own configuration.
 For example, you can allow developers to specify the API key of a service you’re integrating.

-To pass a plugin its configurations on a Medusa server, you have to add it to the `plugins` array in `medusa-config.js`:
+To pass a plugin its configurations on a Medusa backend, you have to add it to the `plugins` array in `medusa-config.js`:

 ```jsx title=medusa-config.js
 const plugins = [